 The upcoming “Third Wave,” as we envision it, will go beyond patient flow to operational management.
 It will involve automating as many of the physical functions of the hospital as possible and monitoring them in real time to increase efficiency in the delivery of care.

 This has to be done, considering the job cutbacks which are spreading through healthcare at precisely the same time a “wave” of Baby Boomers and newly insured Americans will start knocking on hospital doors.

 By optimizing all of the underlying systems which govern care delivery, operational management coverts one of healthcare’s biggest sources of waste – TIME – into one of its biggest sources of savings and revenue.

 Peak operational performance through automation and process redesign takes the time lag out of daily hospital operations.
 This means more people can be seen, more operations can be performed, more patients can be transferred from other hospitals for the care they need.

 The enabling technology for this operational platform is TeleTracking® Real-Time Location System (RTLS).
-Its real time tracking and monitoring, combined with other capacity management automation, provides instant management closer to the bedside.
+Its real-time tracking and monitoring, combined with other capacity management automation, provides instant management closer to the bedside.
 Rather than requiring weeks to analyze performance data, corrective action can be taken in moments to keep things running smoothly.

-The Institute of Medicine says that “higher quality care at lower cost will require a commitment to transform the U.S. health system into a learning system that continuously improves by systematically capturing and broadly disseminating lessons from every care experience and new discover.”
+The Institute of Medicine says that “higher quality care at lower cost will require a commitment to transform the U.S. health system into a learning system that continuously improves by systematically capturing and broadly disseminating lessons from every care experience and new discoveries.”

 We agree.
 And we’re working on it now.